Florida Opticians & Contact LensEs

 QUALIFICATION(S): BOARD CERTIFIED

-To check licensure status of yours or another Florida Optician visit the Florida License Verification Web Page
+To check licensure status for yourself or another Florida Optician, visit the Florida License Verification Web Page.

 Maintaining Your Board Certification